Two men wearing cricket gear sit in chairs on a small circular green

 Gallery

-• Two men sit together, they are both drinking pints of beer, there is a small lit up house in the background behind them
+• Two men wearing cricket whites sit together on a bench, there is a lit up house behind them

 • 'Perfect pitch for lovers of drama and cricket'